Operational Semantics

 The type of operational semantics that we will employ is sometimes called small-step operational semantics as it considers each individual step of the program’s execution (as opposed to big-step semantics in which the internal structure of a computation is hidden away).
 The small-step semantics for While is defined over configurations.

-A configuration is either a pair $\langle S,\, \sigma \rangle$ where $S \in \mathcal{S}$ is a statement and $\sigma \in \mathsf{Store}$ is a store, or it is just a store $\sigma \in \mathsf{Store}$.
+A configuration is either a pair $\langle S,\, \sigma \rangle$ where $S \in \mathcal{S}$ is a statement and $\sigma \in \mathsf{State}$ is a state, or it is just a state $\sigma \in \mathsf{State}$.
 We write $\mathcal{C}$ for the set of configurations and use $\gamma$ to represent an arbitrary configuration.

-There are two types of configurations: non-terminal configurations that consist of a statement being executed and a store under which it is executed, and a terminal configuration that is just a store.
-As we shall see, the first of these may represent the entire program whose behaviour we are considering as well as sub-programs considered during execution, whereas the terminal configurations represent the stores after the execution of a statement has been completed.
+There are two types of configurations: non-terminal configurations that consist of a statement being executed and a state under which it is executed, and a terminal configuration that is just a state.
+As we shall see, the first of these may represent the entire program whose behaviour we are considering as well as sub-programs considered during execution, whereas the terminal configurations represent the states after the execution of a statement has been completed.

 The small-step semantics defines what is known as a transition system over configurations; that is, a binary relation between configurations that dictates how one configuration evolves into another.